Bill13579/buck/README.md

 <img src="screenshots/buck-search-bar-cmd.png" width="350"><br/>

 - Here's what the GUI looks like<br/>
-  Tap near the top to control volume!<br/>
+  Tap near the top to control volume and the bottom right to close!<br/>
 <img src="screenshots/buck-ui.png" width="350"><br/>

 ** Playlist support is not planned at the moment<br/>